What if the Other Driver Lied on the Police Report After a Crash?

 Take Action to Hold Negligent Drivers Accountable

-If a crash resulted in serious harm or wrongful death and you believe the other driver lied on the police report, I can help.
-At The Law Office of Dan N. Fiorito III, I serve clients in Seattle, Washington, and throughout Western Washington, including the Puget Sound Area, Bellevue, Tacoma, and Everett.
-Don’t let a false statement control your future.
-Contact me today.
+If you believe the other driver lied on the police report, don't let a false statement define the outcome.
+At The Law Office of Dan N. Fiorito III, I serve clients in Seattle and throughout Western Washington, including Bellevue, Tacoma, Everett, and the Puget Sound area.
+Contact us today to schedule a free consultation.